-- 1. It will be the policy of the U.S. Probation Office for the Southern District of Illinois to invite college students from local universities and colleges, principally from the fields of corrections and criminal justice, but also from related fields of study who are classified as Juniors or Seniors.
-The U.S. Probation Office can consider students from two year colleges on a case by case basis.
+- 1. The U.S. Probation Office for the Southern District of Illinois will invite students from local universities and colleges, principally from the fields of corrections and criminal justice, but also from related fields of study, who are classified as Juniors or Seniors.
+The U.S. Probation Office can consider students from two-year colleges on a case-by-case basis.
+Other volunteers will also be considered, but priority will be given to those needing the internship experience for degree completion.
 All candidates must be a U.S. Citizen. - 2.
 United States Probation Officers are law enforcement officers (5 U.S.C. § 8401 (17)), and are required to meet certain medical standards, be in good physical shape, and not have reached their 37th birthday by their appointment.
-Student interns are required to meet this same criteria.
+Student interns are required to meet this same criteria. - 3.
+Students should have good class standing and be mature and responsible, as determined by the university liaison person and the probation office's Intern Program Coordinator for the respective divisional office.

-- 3. Students should have good class standing and be mature and responsible, as determined by the university liaison person and the probation office's Intern Program Coordinator for the respective divisional office. - 4.
-Students that have arrests or convictions in their background must disclose all information on the application (Appendix 1).
+- 4. Students that have arrests, pending cases, or convictions in their background must disclose all information on the application (Appendix 1).
 Applications may be denied based on failure to disclose all information.
 All circumstances surrounding the arrest(s) and conviction(s) will be fully investigated and a decision to accept a student will be made on a case by case basis.
 If a conviction resulted in a term of supervision, this term must have been completed at least one year prior to applying for an internship. - 5.
 Student interns are required to complete a minimum of 16 hours at the internship site per week in order to participate in the internship program. - 6.
 After an initial screening process, the Student Intern "candidate" will be required to participate in an interviewing process that may involve more than one interview.